Gamemode4Dev/GM4_Datapacks/docs/making-a-module.md

         - main # namespace assumed to be the module id
         - gm4_bat_grenades:tick # but one can be manually specified

-      # A list of checks to run when installing the module.
-May be omitted if not needed
+      # A list of checks to run on reload while the module is installed.
+May be omitted.
-      echecks: [gm4:score_on_non_player_entity]
+      echecks: [gm4:non_player_entity_has_score]

     website:
       # A description.
 This should be a good summary of what this module adds or achieves, to get someone interested in this module